followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onRowInserting.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [rowInserting]({basewidgetpath}/Events/#rowInserting) event.
+A handler for the **rowInserting** event.
+Executed before a new row is inserted into the data source.
 <!--/shortDescription-->

 <!--fullDescription-->
-The **rowInserting** event fires before a new grid row is transmitted to the data source.
-To handle this event, implement a function and assign it to the **onRowInserting** option.
-Using the function's argument, you can access the object with information about the event.

-Among the fields of this object, you can find the **cancel** flag that allows you to prevent the row from being transmitted to the data source.
-In order to accomplish that, set this flag to *true*.
-The behavior of rejected rows depends on the [edit mode]({basewidgetpath}/Configuration/editing/#mode).
-In [row mode](/Documentation/Guide/Widgets/DataGrid/Data_Editing/#Editing_in_UI/Row_Mode), a rejected row does not switch back to the normal state.
-In [batch mode](/Documentation/Guide/Widgets/DataGrid/Data_Editing/#Editing_in_UI/Batch_Mode), rejected rows stay buffered.
-If you need to perform an asynchronous action before saving the newly added row, assign a **jQuery.Promise** object to the **cancel** field.
-The row will be inserted when the **jQuery.Promise** object is resolved.
+To cancel row insertion, assign *true* to the **cancel** field of the handler parameter.
+To perform an asynchronous action before inserting a row, assign a [jQuery.Promise](http://api.jquery.com/Types/#Promise) to the **cancel** field.
+The row will be inserted once the Deferred object of this Promise is resolved.

-[note] In batch edit mode, when several rows are to be inserted, the **onRowInserting** function will be executed for each row individually.
+[note] In batch [editing mode]({basewidgetpath}/Configuration/editing/#mode), if several rows are to be inserted, this handler will be executed for each row individually.

-<a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/datagridgrideditingrow/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->